scrossuk/locic/docs/Predicates.rst

 		startObject(object);
 	}

-In this case the compiler proves that the predicate for *restartObject* implies the predicate for *startObject*; i.e. it proves :code:`(T : Startable and T : Stoppable) implies T : Startable`.
+In this case the compiler proves that the predicate for *restartObject* implies the predicate for *startObject*; i.e. it proves ``(T : Startable and T : Stoppable) implies T : Startable``.

 Move predicates
 ~~~~~~~~~~~~~~~